AravindTeja35/Navigating-the-Skies-SQL-/README.md

 **Conclusion**

 The project provides a data-backed foundation for strategic decision-making in the Indian aviation sector.
 Our comprehensive analysis outlines a pathway for new entrants to navigate the competitive landscape effectively.
 By focusing on data-driven strategies, the project highlights the importance of analytics in achieving sustainable growth and market penetration.

-**Appendix**

-SQL queries and use cases, detailed dataset information, and additional resources are included in the appendix.
-These materials support our analysis and offer further insights into our methodology and findings